ibm-cloud-docs/fortigate-10g/managing-firewall-device-details.md

 # Managing Firewall Device Details
 {: #managing-firewall-device-details}

-To see the device details for a FortiGate Security Appliance 10Gbps, click the link for the device under the Firewall Name column.
+You can see the device details for a FortiGate Security Appliance 10Gbps by clicking the link for the device under the Firewall Name column.
+{: shortdesc}

 This link directs you to the Device Overview page.